-This morning little E asked if he could make pancakes for himself and Z for breakfast.
+This morning Little E asked if he could make pancakes for himself and Z for breakfast.
 I figured no big deal, I had bought some frozen pre-made (fancy I know) pancakes a few weeks ago and they hadn’t had a chance to eat them yet.
-So since Eli normally makes the two of them breakfast he set about popping “them” into the toaster.
+So since Little E normally makes the two of them breakfast he set about popping “them” into the toaster.

 Turns out he had put 4 frozen hamburger patties in the toaster.

 My toaster was a disaster.
 The meat had started to melt into the wires inside the toaster, while the rest of the patties remained frozen, it was nasty to say the least.
 I pulled out the patties, and told Little E that it was a mistake, but not the end of the world and that they would have to have cereal today until I had a chance to clean the toaster… or buy a new one because it’s disgusting!

 But it made me think about how we learn from our mistakes.
 At least we should learn from our mistakes.
 Because the truth is that we will all make copious amount of silly naive decisions in our lives, but the key is it gives us the opportunity to learn from them.
 Hopefully.
 Thinking about this morning, I for one am going to stop using so many unmarked Ziploc bags in my freezer.
 It may not have been me directly who put the hamburgers in the toaster, but I could have contributed to the problem.